scionproto/scion/doc/dev/design/private-ISDs.rst

    There is no special meaning to "nesting", P-ISDs can overlap arbitrarily or partially as desired.

-In some scenarios it may be useful if an AS can act as P-CORE for multiple P-ISDs.
+In some scenarios it may be useful if an AS can act as core AS for multiple P-ISDs.
-For example an ISP could offer to set up P-ISDs as a service for customers, it's own AS would then act as P-CORE for each P-ISD.
+For example an ISP could offer to set up P-ISDs as a service for customers, it's own AS would then act as core AS for each P-ISD.

-This should work but is limited by two aspects:
+Having an AS participating in many (P-)ISDs works but is limited by two aspects:

 - (P-)ISD numbers are limited to 16bit.
 Even if we use the reserved ISD numbers the range would be limited to 60000, so an ISP can set up only 60K P-ISDs for